-December 3, 2020: While a physical therapist isn’t the first health care provider that comes to mind for treating people with eating disorders, building strength and emphasizing healthy movement through physical therapy can be a valuable tool to help people who have them.
-It also is a means of improving people’s long-term recovery.
+December 3, 2020: Physical therapist might not be the first health care provider that comes to mind for treating people with eating disorders.
+But building strength and achieving healthy movement can help people who have them.
+Physical therapy also is a means of improving people’s long-term recovery.

-Nicole is part of a multidisciplinary treatment team that provides an ICU level of care to severely malnourished patients.
-She describes the workings of that team, highlights patient success stories, and talks about the care patients receive to lessen the chances of destructive behaviors recurring.
+Nicole is part of a treatment team that provides an ICU level of care to severely malnourished patients.
+She describes their efforts and shares some patient success stories.

-Nicole further explains why anyone with an eating disorder, whatever its severity, can benefit from having a physical therapist on their health care team.
-She also shares resources for getting help.
+How can anyone with an eating disorder benefit from having a physical therapist on their health care team.
+Nicole answers that question too.

 Here’s our conversation with Nicole.